t1/meta/README.md

     class Customer {
         Address address;
     }

     class Address {
         String street;
     }
 ```

+### Classic Reflection

-To get an Optional for the street, using reflection, you'll have to write:
+To get an Optional for the street of a customer, using java reflection, you have to write:

 ```java
     Customer customer = ...